 - formal training programs and structured content (10%)

 While these percentages may vary, the point is that we learn most often by simply doing our jobs.
-The rest results from social interactions and formal training.
+The rest results from social interactions and formal learning.
 This model is relevant to distributed informal learning because it tells us that opportunities are everywhere.